afrase/kodiswift/docs/caching.rst

 * Ensure variables are part of your method signature.
-If you cache a given function, ensure that all possible inputs are in your method signature. xbmcswift2 uses the arguments passed to your function as the unique key for the cache.
+If you cache a given function, ensure that all possible inputs are in your method signature. kodiswift uses the arguments passed to your function as the unique key for the cache.
 Therefore it's possible to cache different return values for different inputs for a function.
 But if you check some global state from inside your function, the caching logic will have no knowlege of this and